Showing posts with label Lie group. Show all posts

 We use the constructors of the LieSO3Group class to generate two points on the SO3 manifold, so3_point1 and so3_point2.
 These points are represented as vectors in 3-dimensional Euclidean space for visualization purposes.

-The first point use the identity as base point for the tangent space, while the second point use the coordinates:
+The first point use the identity as base point for the tangent space of rotation of 90 degrees around X axis:

 so3_group = LieSO3Group.build(so3_tangent_vec)